 The following section provides an overview of the potential impacts and methods that MEDC will work through program implementation to mitigate its proposed CDBG-DR program impacts on federally protected classes.
 It also examines classes that are most at risk of impacts due to CDBG-DR programs.
 While MEDC does not currently believe its programs will impact the following protected classes, National Origin, Religion, Sex - including sexual orientation and gender identity, MEDC commits to following guidance in its Analysis of Impediments to Fair Housing, affirmative marketing requirements, and offer a staff contact to address any civil rights concerns or complaints.
-Much of this section is adapted from the Michigan State Housing Development Authority's last Analysis of Impediments to Fair Housing Development Authority's last Analysis of Impediments to Fair Housing Development Authority's last Analysis of Impediments to Fair Housing Development Authority's last Analysis of Impediments to Fair Housing Development Authority's last Analysis of Impediments to Fair Housing Development Authority's last Analysis of Impediments to Fair Housing (AI) from 2016.
+Much of this section is adapted from the Michigan State Housing Development Authority's last Analysis of Impediments to Fair Housing (AI) from 2016.